jrrera/jrrera.github.io/_posts/2014-04-05-a-better-way-to-integrate-angularjs-and-google-charts.md

 });
 {% endhighlight %}

-The directive wasn't using Angular's useful `$scope.$eval` for reading attributes.
+The directive used in Gavin's article wasn't utilizing Angular's useful `$scope.$eval` for [reading attributes](http://stackoverflow.com/questions/15671471/angular-js-how-does-eval-work-and-why-is-it-different-from-vanilla-eval).
 Rather, it was passing the ngModel attribute directly to the `$scope` object.
 If you had a nested model – a best practice in many situations – such as `$scope.chartModel.dataset1`, the directive would break by trying to do something like this `var dt = $scope['chartModel.dataset1'].dataTable;`

 As I mentioned, a better approach would be to use `$scope.$eval`, which will safely eval the attribute to give you access to the necessary model.